 Jobs with the Tennessee Highway Patrol

-Residents of the state who seek jobs as State Troopers in Tennessee must be 21 and have a high school diploma or a GED.
+State troopers in Tennessee must be 21 and have a high school diploma or a GED.
 Applicants must also have completed a training class at the Department of Safety Training Center in Nashville.
 They must have vision of at least 20/100 in each eye without glasses and 20/30 upon correction.
 Applicants undergo physical and psychological testing and must pass a background check.
-Read more information about becoming a State Trooper in Tennessee.

 Jobs with Sheriff’s Departments in Tennessee

-Davidson County: The Deputies of the Davidson County Sheriff’s Department manage all the county jails and process and serve civil warrants.
-To obtain jobs as Sheriff’s Deputies in Delaware County, applicants must be 21 years old and have a high school diploma or GED.
+The deputies of the Davidson County Sheriff’s Department manage all the county jails and process and serve civil warrants.
+To be employed as sheriff’s deputies in Davidson County, applicants must be 21 years old and have a high school diploma or GED.
 Applications must be submitted by e-mail.

-Knox County: The Knox County Sheriff’s Office is the largest law enforcement agency in the Eastern part of the state and employs 475 sworn officers.
-Those seeking jobs as Sheriff’s’ Deputies in Knox County must have a school diploma or GED.
+The Knox County Sheriff’s Office is the largest law enforcement agency in the Eastern part of the state and employs 475 sworn officers.
+Deputies in Knox County must have a high school diploma or GED.

-Rutherford County: The Rutherford County Sheriff’s Office employs approximately 178 sworn officers.
-Sheriff’s Deputies in Rutherford County are involved with law enforcement, the detention of adults, and the courts.
-In 2010, the sheriff’s office received over 65,000 911 emergency calls.
-Those seeking jobs as Sheriff’s Deputies in Rutherford County should obtain an application and demographic information form from the Rutherford County Human Resources department.
+The Rutherford County Sheriff’s Office employs approximately 178 sworn officers.
+Sheriff’s deputies in Rutherford County are involved with law enforcement, the detention of adults, and the courts.
+They are responsible for covering 626 square miles across the county.
+Applicants for sheriff’s deputy jobs in Rutherford County should obtain an application and demographic information form from the Rutherford County Human Resources department.

 Jobs with Municipal Police Departments in Tennessee